CTF stands for Capture the Flag. In the case of our event the flag is a string of text hidden on a server, or an answer to a question or riddle.

 (all prizes have been donated/payed for by our sponsors).

-Grand prizes will be awarded to the top 3 teams, but every team will get Pimpin' Purvesta's mixtape.
+Grand prizes will be awarded to the top student 3 teams, And more prizes will be awarded as funding allows.

 Full participation in the competition requires only a computer with a modern web browser (Firefox, Chrome, Opera, Safari, Internet Explorer 9+, etc.) and the ability to install applications.